Category Archives: pr2_en

 • Search must support partial matches.
 E.g. when searching for all , you should display employees living both in Kallaste and Tallinn.

 • Both features must working at the same time.
-The last result should also be obtainable by entering ALL or aLL
+The last result should also be obtainable by entering ALL or aLL.

-Advanced task 4: Parse the eID
+Extra task 3 [W03-4]: Parse the eID

 Requirements